 Your child's school is responsible for supplying personal hygiene products, including hand sanitiser.
 The school should monitor cleaning and hygiene supplies and reorder them in advance of their supplies running low.
 The Department of Education and Training can provide extra support to schools if they have issues with supply.

 To ensure the health and safety of children and school staff, COVIDSafe routine cleaning will be in place for Term 1, 2021, in line with COVIDSafe restrictions.

-The COVIDSafe routine cleaning guidelines for schools have been endorsed by DHHS and outline the requirements for cleaning during periods of no, or low, risk periods of community transmission of coronavirus (COVID-19).
+The COVIDSafe routine cleaning guidelines for schools have been endorsed by DHHS and outline the requirements for cleaning during periods of no, or low, risk periods of community transmission of COVID-19.

 COVIDSafe routine cleaning involves cleaning and disinfecting high touch surfaces at the end of each school day and more regular cleaning of some other areas as required.
 If school facilities are used after hours then these must be cleaned before the next school day, including bathrooms.

-Cleaning requirements are subject to public health advice and are reviewed in line with changes to coronavirus (COVID-19) transmission in Victoria.
+Cleaning requirements are subject to public health advice and are reviewed in line with changes to COVID-19 transmission in Victoria.